Yannick N'Djeng: Club career

-On November 13, 2008, N'Djeng went on trial with Algerian club JSM Béjaïa and quickly impressed head coach Djamel Menad.
-On January 29, 2009, N'Djeng made his debut for the club as a starter in a league game against USM Alger.
+On 13 November 2008, N'Djeng went on trial with Algerian club JSM Béjaïa and quickly impressed head coach Djamel Menad.
+On 29 January 2009, he made his debut for the club as a starter in a league game against USM Alger.
 In his first season, he scored 3 goals in 15 league games.

-On July 9, 2011, N'Djeng joined Tunisian club Espérance, signing a three-year contract with the club.
+On 9 July 2011, N'Djeng joined Tunisian club Espérance, signing a three-year contract with the club.
 The transfer fee was not disclosed but rumored to be around €600,000.

 In August 2019, N'Djeng joined Kuwaiti club Al-Yarmouk.
 His contract was terminated in May 2020.